algolia/mcp-node/README.md

 > [!TIP]
 > You can refer to the [official documentation](https://modelcontextprotocol.io/quickstart/user) for Claude Desktop.

-#### SSE Server specific configuration
+#### Remote
-To run the SSE version, as Claude Desktop doesn't natively support it yet, you'll have to use a gateway:
+To run an HTTP server, as Claude Desktop doesn't natively support it yet, you'll have to use a gateway:
 ```json
 {
   "mcpServers": {